Education in Cuba

-The University of Havana was founded in 1727 and there are a number of other well-established colleges and universities.
+The University of Havana was founded in 1728 and there are a number of other well-established colleges and universities.

 History

 Spain colonized Cuba from the early 16th century until 1898, when the Treaty of Paris granted the island independence following the Spanish–American War.
-The University of Havana, founded in 1727, is the oldest university in Cuba and one of the oldest in the Americas.
+The University of Havana, founded in 1728, is the oldest university in Cuba and one of the oldest in the Americas.

-In 1900 Cuba had a literacy rate of 36.1% - which was quite high for Latin America at the time.
+In 1900 Cuba had a literacy rate of 36.1% – which was quite high for Latin America at the time.
 By the early 1900s Cuba had a strong education system, but only half of the country's children participated.
 Schools remained inaccessible to the poorest Cubans and this resulted in a low literacy-rate for rural areas compared to the cities.
 The 1953 census found that of the Cubans over the age of 15 years, 22% were illiterate, and 60% of the country was semi-illiterate because many rural Cubans had a third-grade education or less.

-Public Education in Cuba has always been free.
-After students passed the required entrance examination to their particular course of study, even attendance at the University of Havana was tuition-free, except for the cost of books.
+Public Education in Cuba has always been free following the Castro Revolution.
+After students passed the required entrance examination to their particular course of study, even attendance at the University of Havana was tuition-free for the inhabitants of the country and some foreigners.
 After the Cuban Revolution of 1958–1959, the new government ranked the reconstruction of the education system along Marxist ideological lines as a top priority.
 Five key objectives were devised and used to frame Cuba's educational system.
 Many children who lived in distant rural areas were now able to acquire an education provided them by visiting teachers.

-Following the basic restructuring & reopening of Cuban schools, the new government focused on the huge literacy problem.
-By April 1959, 817 literacy centers were opened and, to further reach out to all, teens and other volunteers were sent out to the countryside to teach their fellow Cubans how to read.
+Following the basic restructuring and reopening of Cuban schools, the new government focused on the huge literacy problem.
+By April 1959, 817 literacy centers were opened and, to further reach out to all, young professionals who had strong literacy skills were sent with and other volunteers were sent out to the countryside to teach their fellow Cubans how to read.
 The Literacy Campaign served two purposes: